LezWatch/lwtv-underscores/readme.md

     - `function oneshow()` - Generate data for PRIMARY show
     - `function shows()` - Generate data for all shows a character is on
     - `function terms()`  - Generate and return term data related to character (gender, pronouns, etc)
+* `class-do-math.php` - Generates the 'recalculate data' button for editors on the front end, to refresh interrelated content
 * `class-show-characters.php` - Generate and return list of Characters from a show
 * `class-show-stars.php` - Make show stars
 * `class-stats-symbolicon.php` - Makes the icon/title for symbolicons
 * `class-taxonomy-archive-title.php` - Customize title of archives with pretty icons
+* `class-theme-config.php` - All theme configuration code
 * `class-tvmaze.php` - Calls to TVMaze (uses `episodes()` instead of `make()`)
 * `class-ways-to-watch.php` - Outputs Ways to Watch